graphql-rules/graphql-rules/docs/rules/05-list/list-sort.md

 title: '5.2.
 Use argument `sort` of type `Enum` or `[Enum!]` to sort lists.'
 ---

-It is common to allow users to sort lists by a single or even multiple fields. А иногда требуется сортировка по нескольким полям.
+It is common to allow users to sort lists by a single or even multiple fields.

 The first thing the team has to do is choose a name for a sort argument.
 The following popular names can be used — `sort`, `order`, `orderBy`. Т.к.
 The word `order` can be treated differently in many contexts (food order, alphabetical order, etc.).
 Also, it's mainly used in relational databases.
-Then the best choice of the name for the sort field is **sort**.
+Then the best choice of the name for the sort field is `sort`.
 It can be clearly understood and appreciated by everyone.

 Since the argument name is defined, then you must select the type for the sorting argument: